Merck Manual

 In extrapulmonary disseminated blastomycosis, symptoms depend on the organ involved.

 Skin lesions are by far the most common site of dissemination; they may be single or multiple and may occur with or without clinically apparent pulmonary involvement.
 Papules or papulopustules usually appear on exposed surfaces and spread slowly.
-Painless abscesses, varying from pinpoint to 1 mm in diameter, develop on the advancing borders.
+Painless, small abscesses develop on the advancing borders.
 Irregular, wartlike papillae may form on surfaces.
 Sometimes bullae develop.
 As lesions enlarge, the centers heal, forming atrophic scars.
 When fully developed, an individual lesion appears as an elevated verrucous patch, usually 2 cm wide with an abruptly sloping, purplish red, abscess-studded border.
 Ulceration may occur if bacterial superinfection is present.

 Images of Extrapulmonary Blastomycosis